Jury settles on 10 years for fatal Springdale shooting

-FAYETTEVILLE -- A Lowell man who shot two men in Springdale, killing one, was sentenced Friday to 10 years at the Arkansas Department of Correction on one count of second-degree murder.
+FAYETTEVILLE -- A Lowell man who shot two men in Springdale, killing one, was sentenced Friday to 10 years in the Arkansas Department of Correction on one count of second-degree murder.

-Soto-Ramos, who moved to Northwest Arkansas with family from Puerto Rico about three years ago, said he was scared for his life and the lives of friends who were with him.
-Matt Durrett, Washington County prosecutor, argued shooting the two men wasn't reasonable or justified.
+Soto-Ramos, who moved to Northwest Arkansas with relatives from Puerto Rico about three years ago, said he was scared for his life and the lives of friends who were with him.
+Matt Durrett, Washington County prosecutor, argued that shooting the two men wasn't reasonable or justified.

 The jury of seven women and five men deliberated more than four hours before finding Soto-Ramos guilty of the lesser charge of murder in the second degree in the death of Carlos Alexander Ascencio.